 Another idea was to design a Bell Tower that was secular.
 Although the bells originated from the church of St Martin-in-the-Fields, London, they were gifted to the people of Western Australia in 1988 to commemorate the Australian Bicentennial and were regarded in a more profane light.

-These ideas and the architects’ vision of a contemporary iconic structure that celebrates the milennium led to a design review of a series of options and the eventual decision to separate the functions of the Bell Tower: The Bells - historic and solid; The Tower - modern, lightweight, technologically advanced and iconic.
+These ideas and the architects’ vision of a contemporary iconic structure that celebrates the millennium led to a design review of a series of options and the eventual decision to separate the functions of the Bell Tower: The Bells - historic and solid; The Tower - modern, lightweight, technologically advanced and iconic.

 The main reason for this separation was due to the total girth of 18 bells - this would have been economically prohibitive to design a slender tower.
 The development of the decision to form two parts enabled the Bells to be housed in the “sail” clad chamber at the historical height of 16.5 metres as when they were in the church of St Martin-in-the-Fields, and the tower to be of sufficient height to make an iconic statement.

-As there are no historical precedents for secular bell towers, the architects chose to project the idea of the Milennium Tower as the technology of the future that has overlay of meaning that referred to the history of the bells, the site and that of our state.
-The tower was to reflect technology and aspiration for the next milennium and the bell chamber was developed as a musical instrument with the historical association of copper cladding.
+As there are no historical precedents for secular bell towers, the architects chose to project the idea of the Millennium Tower as the technology of the future that has an overlay of meaning that referred to the history of the bells, the site and that of our state.
+The tower was to reflect technology and aspiration for the next millennium and the bell chamber was developed as a musical instrument with the historical association of copper cladding.
 The design concept was also deliberate in an attempt to demonstrate the state-of-the-art design, engineering and construction at this time and be representative of Western Australia’s skills in these fields.

 Whilst representing the future, the design necessarily had to honour the past, not only recognising the age of the bells but also reflecting on the historic sense of the place itself.
 The intention was to have the modern and the old juxtaposed against one another, crystalline against solid, fragile against robust, a structure with dynamic references.

-Designed around the fundamental principle of juxtaposition, the old bells are housed in a very rigid concrete frame and are covered with a layer of copper clad “sails” reminiscent of the heritage of the place as a centre for boat building and sailing.
-The use of copper is also an attempt to employ an ancient building material fixed to the structure using age old roofing details, and the copper sails are reflective of the maritime history of the area and the importance of mining to the state.
-On the other hand the crystalline materials of glass and steel housed in the new millennium tower and associated lobbies are intended to reflect the state of building technology available at the turn of the century.
+Designed around the fundamental principle of juxtaposition, the old bells are housed in a very rigid concrete frame and are covered with a layer of the copper clad “sails” reminiscent of the heritage of the place as a centre for boat building and sailing.
+The use of copper is also an attempt to employ an ancient building material fixed to the structure using age-old roofing details, and the copper sails are reflective of the maritime history of the area and the importance of mining to the state.
+On the other hand, the crystalline materials of glass and steel housed in the new millennium tower and associated lobbies are intended to reflect the state of building technology available at the turn of the century.